zeffii/mesh_tiny_cad/README.md

   - Extend multiple
   - Trim multiple

+Other features like `Fillet / Chamfer` and `Offset` are also catered for as scripts.
+(Insert link here)

 ### Why on github?

 The issue tracker, use it.
 Let me know if these things are broken in new releases.
 Why?
 I don't update Blender as often as some so am oblivious to the slow evolution.
 Secondly; the issue tracker. use it.
 If you can make a valid argument for extra functionality and it seems like something I might use or be able to implement for fun, it's going to happen.
 Thirdly, the issue tracker; use it.
 I'm always open to pull requests (just don't expect instant approval of something massive, we can talk..you can use your gift of persuasion and sharp objectivism)